RubenTipparach/rubens-psx-engine/rubens-psx-engine/Content/Data/Lounge/evidence.md

 - **Potential reveal:** She's hiding something but may not be the killer

 **4. To T'Vora:** *"From a security standpoint, how many people on this ship could bypass a Telirian diplomatic lockbox?"*
-- **Why this advances plot:** Her Vulcan precision will narrow the suspect list and she'll mention "biometric override requires either medical database access or personal knowledge"
+- **Why this advances plot:** Her Kulluran precision will narrow the suspect list and she'll mention "biometric override requires either medical database access or personal knowledge"
 - **Time cost:** 2 minutes
 - **Potential reveal:** Points toward someone with both security clearance AND intimate connection